 Modeling generator outages ensures study area load can be served over a range of conditions at peak load.
-Summer peak load Needs Assessments and Solutions Studies are performed at 90/10 load levels, with a 90% chance that real system loads will be lower than the forecasted load being analyzed.
+Summer peak load Needs Assessments, Solutions Studies, and competitive transmission RFPs are performed at 90/10 load levels, with a 90% chance that real system loads will be lower than the forecasted load being analyzed.
+Winter peak load conditions in Needs Assessments, Solutions Studies, and competitive transmission RFPs are similarly studied at 90/10 load levels.
 Likewise, generator outage criteria used to establish base system conditions are also designed to ensure the system can handle 90% of possible generator outage conditions.
 This provides a similar level of assurance that the transmission system can handle generator outages on a summer peak load day.
 These outage assumptions do not apply to wind, solar, hydroelectric, or ESS, which are subject to their own availability criteria as detailed in Sections 2.3.6 - 2.3.9.